buimaianh/cs50w-projects/email/dev-log.md

     Don't need use actual email address and password

-- Note that if the email doesn’t exist, or `if the user does not have access to the email`, the route instead return a 404 Not Found error with a JSON response of {"error": "Email not found."}
+- `Note that if the email doesn’t exist, or <u>if the user does not have access to the email</u>, the route instead return a 404 Not Found error with a JSON response of {"error": "Email not found."}`

     - What does it mean?